-These delicious Spring Shortbread Cookies are crisp, buttery and have a simple decorating technique that’s fun to do with kids!
+These delicious Spring Shortbread Cookies are crisp, sweet and buttery.
+And there’s a simple decorating technique that’s fun to do with kids!

 I love the versatility of shortbread and these Spring Shortbread Cookies are one more example of the myriad of ways this simple dough can be used.
 With Easter right around the corner and vibrant spring exploding all around, they’re also a beautiful, delicious way to celebrate the season.